NDB Short Courses

-The fee is now only £75 per student per course due to a generous subsidy from the FERA Healthy Bees Plan.
+The fee is now only £75 per student per course (for students from England and Wales) due to a generous subsidy from the Defra Healthy Bees Plan.
 This fee includes all consumables, course handouts, refreshments and a light lunch on both days.
 For expert tuition by highly-qualified tutors, this represents very good value for money.

 BBKA Assessments & NDB Short Courses

 The NDB Short Courses can provide valuable discussion, learning, and hands-on experience for those planning to take the BBKA Assessments above Basic level.
 The following table indicates which Short Courses are relevant to each of the BBKA assessments: